- 1 Introduction

 Your DbContext subclass has a kind of cache, i.e. the ChangeTracker.

 It keeps previously loaded objects in memory.
 It keeps added objects, or tracks that objects are removed or updated.
-When you load something from the database, those objects are kept in the ChangeTracker as well.
-It tracks changes.

 When the SaveChanges is called, everything in the ChangeTracker is submitted to the database in a transaction.\